divfor/atomic_hash/README.md

 # Usage
 atomic_hash_add/get/del finds target bucket and holds on it for your callback functions to read/copy/release bucket data or update ref counter. your callback functions must be non-blocking and return as soon as possible, otherwise performance drops remarkablly.
 Define your callback funtions to access hash data in non-blocking mode:

-typedef int (*callback)(void *bucket_data, void *callback_args), here bucket_data is the input to callback function pointing to user data structure linked to current hash node, and callback_args is output of your callback function which may also take input role together.
-If callback function has released the hash data, it should return 0 to tell atomic_hash to release that hash node, otherwise, must return non-zero.
+typedef int (*callback)(void *bucket_data, void *callback_args)

+here bucket_data is the input to callback function (target hash node's data field, generally a pointer to the user data structure), and callback_args is output of callback function which may also take input role together.
+It is the callback functions to take responsiblity of releasing user data.
+If it does it successfully, it should return 0 to tell atomic_hash to remove current hash node, otherwise, must return non-zero.
 There are 5 callback functions you may want to define:

 DTOR_TRY_HIT_func: atomic_hash_add will call it when find the adding hash key exists, generally define NULL func for it if you do not want to do value/data copying or ref counter updating;